dohliam/libreoffice-impress-templates/README.md

 K/X/Ubuntu branding has been mostly removed, except in cases where it seems generic or otherwise not obvious (e.g. a giant faint gear or circle in the background).

-All of the templates are licensed CC-BY-SA (for full attribution and license information, see [license.txt](https://github.com/dohliam/libreoffice-impress-templates/blob/master/ubuntu-odp/license.txt) in the ubuntu-odp folder, or the individual metadata in each templates meta.xml file.
+All of the templates are licensed CC-BY-SA (for full attribution and license information, see the [LICENSE](https://github.com/dohliam/libreoffice-impress-templates/blob/master/ubuntu-odp/LICENSE) file in the ubuntu-odp folder, or the individual metadata in each templates meta.xml file.

 The templates included in __ubuntu-odp__ are:
 * _edubuntu-community_